-When pedestrians are injured by cars and trucks or other motor vehicles, the attorneys at Coker, Schickel, Sorenson & Posgay have the experience, skills and resources to take action against the drivers of those vehicles that cause these injuries.
+When pedestrians are injured by cars and trucks or other motor vehicles, the attorneys at Coker, Schickel, Sorenson, Posgay, Camerlengo & Iracki have the experience, skills and resources to take action against the drivers of those vehicles that cause these injuries.
 Unlike insurance companies that look only to protect their own interests, our firm is dedicated to doing what is right.
-Our legal team will thoroughly investigate the accident, examine and preserve the evidence, obtain witness statements, and take the steps necessary to overcome the insurance company’s tactics.
+Our legal team will thoroughly investigate the crash, examine and preserve the evidence, obtain witness statements, and take the steps necessary to overcome the insurance company’s tactics.

-Coker, Schickel, Sorenson & Posgay is ready to help you obtain justice – the full, fair and complete compensation you need for your past and future pain and suffering, disability, disfigurement, medical expenses, lost income and pain and suffering.
+Coker, Schickel, Sorenson, Posgay, Camerlengo & Iracki is ready to help you obtain justice – the full, fair and complete compensation you need for your past and future pain and suffering, disability, disfigurement, medical expenses, lost income and pain and suffering.